 “Excuse me, but this looks like an old clunky DSLR.
 What about mirrorless cameras?”

 - Old dogs and new tricks.
 I know my Nikon.
 Going mirrorless means more learning a new system and less getting the shot.
+(Important and does not need updating).

 “They say this is an ‘entry-level’ DSLR.
 How about something nicer, like the D7200?”